Give them something to smile about by becoming a Dental Assistant!

 Under the direct supervision of dentists, the Dental Assistant is responsible for assisting with patient care, performing minor lab functions and providing administrative support for the office.
 According to the U.S. Department of Labor, dental assisting is expected to grow by more than 36% over the next few years.
 ACC’s Dental Assistant program is helping meet this demand by training students in the field of dental health and preparing them to work in all areas of a dental office.

-The ACC Dental Assistant Program consists of progression courses which include classroom and lab hours.
+The ACC Dental Assistant Program consists of 8 progression courses which include classroom and lab hours.
 In this program, students will gain the skills needed to take the State of Texas Registered Dental Assistant (RDA) exam, and enter into an entry-level position in the dental industry.
 The two scheduled options for the program (day or evening) are designed to help accommodate students with families or those who are currently working.
-Day classes begin in Spring and evening classes begin in Fall.
 VA funding is available for those that qualify.

 - Be at least 18 years of age